moomoolive/burdy/README.md

 * Tensorflow Prediction API: the role of this microservice was to take all scraped amazon reviews and classify them into classes that may be useful to a copywriter.
 Look at classifications PDF if you're interested.
 This was a Flask Based API, and housed a custom-made Tensorflow ML Algorithim.

-Use any of the code at your liking, and if you have any questions just send me message.
+Use any of the code at your liking, and if you have any questions just send me a message.